!-- -->

 3. Permanently deleting emails in your Spam folder.

-4. Moving photos & videos to Trash.
+4. Moving photos and videos to Trash.

 For information about deleting and restoring files, go to the Delete and restore files in Google Drive page.
 This page contains the steps for: